sleepingkingstudios/stannum/README.md

 - [Constraints](#constraints): A validator object that responds to `#match`, `#matches?` and `#errors_for` for a given object.
 - [Contracts](#contracts): A collection of constraints about an object or its properties.
 Obeys the `Constraint` interface.
 - [Errors](#errors): Data object for storing validation errors.
 Supports arbitrary nesting of errors.
-- [Structs](#structs): Defines a mutable data object with a specified set of typed attributes.
+- [Entities](#entities): Defines a mutable data object with a specified set of typed attributes.

 ## About